 To live in a state of preparedness

 In an ideal world, I wouldn’t have to prepare for power outages, because we would just always live in a state of preparedness.
-With climate change happening, we’re going to have more wild weather.

 The simple living lifestyle sets us up well for self-reliance.